A podium with a microphone facing an audience

 Climate Change Debate Topics

-As teachers, it is more important than ever to teach students the significance of factual and scientific information on climate change as well as how to eloquently voice and build their own opinions on how they and society can address climate change.
-In this blog, teachers will find a climate change debate guide, which is an overview of how to introduce climate change debates.
+As teachers, it is more important than ever to teach students the significance of factual and scientific information on climate change and ecosystem conservation solutions, as well as how to eloquently voice and build their own opinions on how they and society can address climate change.
+In this blog, teachers will find a climate change debate guide, which provides an overview of how to introduce climate change debates.
 We have also created a handy student climate change guide that breaks down the background knowledge needed before the debate, the step-by-step structure of the debate, and finally 5 climate change debate topics.
 Let's dive in!

 Introduction